Deepinder-Dhillon/QuickMath/README.md

 # QuickMath
 ![QM_icon (1) (1)](https://github.com/user-attachments/assets/798c107c-fe25-48af-9abc-18f8f355b634)

-**QuickMath** is a simple SwiftUI math game that generates a variety of basic math problems for users to solve.
-The app dynamically categorizes these problems into five different difficulty levels, using a CoreML model to predict the difficulty of each generated problem.
-The app offers a progressively challenging experience, allowing users to improve their math skills at their own pace.
+**QuickMath** It’s a simple game with basic math problems where the difficulty increases as your score goes up, making it more challenging.
+The app uses CoreML to generate random problems with difficulty levels ranging from 1 to 5 and sorts them into pre-scored categories.
+It’s a fun way to test your metal math skills.
 ## Table of Contents
 - [Demo](#demo)
 - [Screenshots](#screenshots)